pettiross/pettiross/README.md

 ## What's cooking in my IDE

 I'm co-writing the React Native app that's part of a tabletop board game.
-It's giving me a good chance to dust off my JavsScript, implement a little graph query engine, and update my declarative app skills.
+It's a good chance to implement a little graph query engine and update my declarative app skills.